 Sliding doors are the most common type of patio-style opening but, they aren’t just limited to patios.
 Sliding doors can be found in many places from your home to restaurants, bars, offices and even shops.

-They are easily recognized as two panels on a track where at least one of those panels slides to allow for an opening.
+They are easily recognised as two panels on a track where at least one of those panels slides to allow for an opening.
 Usually both slide, but the opening is limited to only one panel since they will overlap each other.
 Although they don’t provide a seamless transition to the outdoors, sliding doors are less costly than stacker doors and are the perfect solution for small openings with limited space.

 Stacking Aluminium Doors